What are the types of digital marketing?

 We all have received emails from companies in which we have been invited to take part in an event, or we have been informed of discounts, offers, or such things.
 Also, when we get a welcome email or newsletter subscription.
 Chances are, we would click on the direct link to the company's website.
 This is pretty much how email marketing works.

-The few prominent online digital marketing procedures mentioned are, clearly, enough to understand how the online form outranks offline digital marketing by a large margin.
+The few prominent online digital marketing procedures mentioned are, clearly, enough to understand how the online form outranks offline internet marketing by a large margin.